kalloyan9/AI/pacman/README.txt

 the goal of your enemies is to catch you to start the game open cmd in the current dir of the pacman.py file and type in the console: python pacman.py then play with W, A, S, D!
+This game uses AI for the movement of the ghosts!

 game legend: